10 Secrets to Growing Tomatoes (Avoid Pitfalls Now!)

 • Another gardener crushes up eggshells and adds them in and around your planting holes for added calcium and to avoid blossom end-rot.
 (See more about this below.)

 • Another popular trick is to add a pinch of Epsom salts to the soil.
-Added early in the season, Epson salts can increase germination, early root and cell development, photosynthesis, plant growth, and also prevent blossom-end rot.
+Added early in the season, Epsom salts can increase germination, early root and cell development, photosynthesis, and plant growth, as well as prevent blossom-end rot.

 • Some folks side-dress the plants with a dose of liquid seaweed or fish emulsion or feed their tomatoes compost tea to keep heavy-feeding tomato plants happy.
-Soak one part organic compost in one part water, let sit for 24 hours, filter the “tea,” and use to nourish plants.
+Soak one part of organic compost in one part of water, let it sit for 24 hours, filter the “tea,” and use it to nourish plants.

 Just stay away from high-nitrogen fertilizers unless your plants have yellowing leaves.
 Too much nitrogen will cause lush foliage growth but give you little or no fruit.
 If the leaves on your plant are purple, they are calling for more phosphorus.
 This is the most important nutrient for fruit production.